bitnami/charts/bitnami/mysql/README.md

 + metrics.enabled: true
 ```

+### Change MySQL version

+To modify the MySQL version used in this chart you can specify a [valid image tag](https://hub.docker.com/r/bitnami/mysql/tags/) using the `image.tag` parameter.
+For example, `image.tag=X.Y.Z`.
+This approach is also applicable for other images like exporters.

 ### Initialize a fresh instance

 The [Bitnami MySQL](https://github.com/bitnami/bitnami-docker-mysql) image allows you to use your custom scripts to initialize a fresh instance.
 In order to execute the scripts, they must be located inside the chart folder `files/docker-entrypoint-initdb.d` so they can be consumed as a ConfigMap.